csebooks/relational-databases/content.en/part-eight-advanced-topics/_index.md

 **25.4** Suppose you want to store line segments in an R-tree.
 If a line segment is not parallel to the axes, the bounding box for it can be large, containing a large empty area.

-• Describe the effect on performance of having large bounding boxes on queries that ask for line segments intersecting a given region.
+- Describe the effect on performance of having large bounding boxes on queries that ask for line segments intersecting a given region.

-• Briefly describe a technique to improve performance for such queries and give an example of its benefit.
+- Briefly describe a technique to improve performance for such queries and give an example of its benefit.
 Hint: You can divide segments into smaller pieces.

 **25.5** Give a recursive procedure to efficiently compute the spatial join of two relations with R-tree indices.
 (Hint: Use bounding boxes to check if leaf entries under a pair of internal nodes may intersect.)

 **25.6** Describe how the ideas behind the RAID organization (Section 10.3) can be used in a broadcast-data environment, where there may occasionally be noise that prevents reception of part of the data being transmitted.

 **25.7** Define a model of repeatedly broadcast data in which the broadcast medium is modeled as a virtual disk.
-Describe how access time and data-

-**1088 Chapter 25 Spatial and Temporal Data and Mobility**

-transfer rate for this virtual disk differ from the corresponding values for a typical hard disk.
+Describe how access time and data transfer rate for this virtual disk differ from the corresponding values for a typical hard disk.

 **25.8** Consider a database of documents in which all documents are kept in a central database.
 Copies of some documents are kept on mobile comput- ers.
 Suppose that mobile computer A updates a copy of document 1 while it is disconnected, and, at the same time, mobile computer B updates a copy of document 2 while it is disconnected.
 Show how the version-vector scheme can ensure proper updating of the central database and mobile computers when a mobile computer reconnects.

-**Exercises**
+## Exercises

 **25.9** Will functional dependencies be preserved if a relation is converted to a temporal relation by adding a time attribute?
 How is the problem handled in a temporal database?